tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/Hadoop 工具_intl_en.md

 ## Overview

-Hadoop-COS implements a standard Hadoop file systems on the Tencent Cloud COS platform.
+Hadoop-COS implements a standard Hadoop file system on the Tencent Cloud COS platform.
 It helps integrate COS with big data computing frameworks such as Hadoop, Spark, and Tez, so that they can read and write COS data as they do with HDFS file systems.

 Since Hadoop-COS uses COSN (a Tencent Cloud big data tool) as its URI scheme, it can also be referred to as a COSN-based file system.